wp-plugins/oik/readme.txt

 [oik plugin](http://www.oik-plugins.com/oik)
 **"the oik plugin - for often included key-information"**

+= Removal of child plugins (version 2.0) =

-Up to and including version 1.17 the oik plugin includes a number of optional modules which can be activated as and when you need them.
+Up to and including version 1.17 the oik plugin included a number of optional modules which could be activated as and when you needed them.

-In oik version 1.17, any activated module will automatically relocate itself to become a separately maintainable plugin.
+In oik version 1.17, any activated module automatically relocated itself to become a separately maintainable plugin.
-Each individual plugin will be supported from an oik-plugins server.
+Each individual plugin is supported from an oik-plugins server.
-In a future version of oik, the child plugins will be deprecated and/or removed from the oik base package.
-The version number of child plugins delivered with oik v1.17 is v1.18.
+The version number of child plugins delivered with oik v1.17 was v1.18.

+In version 2.0 the child plugins have been removed from the oik base package.

-Plugins that will relocate and be served from the oik-plugins servers are:
+Plugins that were relocated and served from the oik-plugins servers were:

 * [oik-bbpress](http://www.oik-plugins.com/oik-plugins/oik-bbpress-strip-tags-from-bbpress-forum-title-tooltips/) - to strip tags from bbPress forum title tooltips
 * [oik-bob-bing-wide](http://www.oik-plugins.com/oik-plugins/oik-bob-bing-wide-more-lazy-smart-shortcodes/) - to provide more lazy smart shortcodes: [bw_plug], bob/fob bing/bong wide/hide wow, oik and loik, wp, wpms, bp, artisteer, drupal